kitsudaiki/libKitsunemimiPersistence/README.md

 #### binary-files

-These are some functions to map the data-buffer of libKitsuneCommon to the storage to persist the data of the buffer and restore them.
+These are some functions to map the data-buffer of libKitsunemimiCommon to the storage to persist the data of the buffer and restore them.
 The functions use direct read- and write-oberations to make things faster, but this requires more custom control.

 #### text-files